structuredindependentlearning/structuredindependentlearning.github.io/_pages/teachers.md

 {% include about-site.html %}

-All of this material is freely available to teachers and students under the <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
+All of this material is freely available to teachers and students under the <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/" target="newWindow">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

 I encourage teachers to adapt this work to make it their own.